nqrduck/NQRduckumentation/source/index.md

 The focus for spectrometers currently lies on LimeSDR based spectrometers (LimeSDR USB, LimeSDR Mini 2.0).

+Additionally, the nqrduck framework has it's own modules for vendor independent control execution of pulse sequences.
+The pulse programming framework is called QuackSeq and a detailed documentation can be found [here](api_reference/quackseq.html).
+Different QuackSeq sequences can either be executed on the LimeSDR or on a simulated spectrometer.

 ```{toctree}
 :maxdepth: 1
 :caption: Contents: